webflow/devlink-examples/weather/README.md

 ### Set up your local environment

-In the Designer use the keyboard shortcut `* d x` to access the DevLink config.
+In the Designer open the Components menu and click on the "Export components" button to access the DevLink config.
 Then configure your `.webflowrc.json` based off the config values.

 <img width="669" alt="devlink modal" src="https://user-images.githubusercontent.com/5628190/218443547-f6dedd23-dbb8-4de9-a5d9-caba432e012e.png">